Muñeca Brava: Plot

 Ivo Di Carlo is a playboy, immature, and boastful.
 He has had everything handed to him on a silver platter.
 But he lacks the love of a father, as Federico Di Carlo makes him feel unwanted.
 Milagros, on the other hand, is religious, playful, and has a strong character.
-Their relationship survives many challenges, including issues that root from their parents' deceptive acts, secret love affairs, greediness, and ambition.
+Their relationship survives many challenges, including issues that root from their parents' deceptive acts, secret love affairs, greed, and ambition.
 As a playboy, Ivo also has several girls that go between him and Milagros, the most significant are Andrea, Florencia, and Pilar.
+Andrea, Federico's secretary, is shown to be a very vicious character, as she is constantly trying to sabotage the relationship between Milagros and Ivo, as she wants Ivo for herself.
 Milagros also has flings of her own, she forges relationships with Pablo and Sergio.

-At some points, the two even think they are siblings, as Federico Di Carlo is revealed to be Milagros' real father.
+At some point, Milagros thinks that they are siblings, as Luisa Di Carlo gives Milagros a letter in which she reveals that Federico Di Carlo is her real father.
 However, it is also later revealed that Ivo is the son of Luisa Di Carlo's lover, Nestor Miranda.
 In the end, Ivo and Milagros survive the tests of their relationship and wed in front of the people they love.